 This is a kind of influencer marketing using micro-influencers where you pay twitter account holders to spread information or create buzz around product launches or events.
 You can either come up with your own list of

-influencers using advance twitter search options or get in touch with a digital PR agency to do the legwork for you.
+influencers using advanced twitter search options or get in touch with a digital PR agency to do the legwork for you.
 Another option is Twitter take cover, where a relevant celebrity takes over your twitter account for a few hours and connects with an audience at large.
 So if you are a fashion label, getting a model or a fashionista to handle your twitter account for a few hours can work wonders for your brand.
-However both these efforts mean money and it
+However, both these efforts mean money and it

 7. Host a Twitter Party

 A twitter party is a cool way to rally a community around your brand.
-You can host twitter parties around a particular topic or a product demo, FAQ etc. to make it relevant and interesting.
+You can host twitter parties around a particular topic or a product demo, FAQ, etc. to make it relevant and interesting.
 The thumb rule to get good engagement and followers via twitter party is to host it regularly.
 Weekly twitter parties/Twitter chats help grow and engage your

 community.
 Promote your party details on your website, other social channels, and blog.
 Tag a few people who will find these relevant and then host the twitter chat.
 Keep a memorable and relevant hashtag for your party.
 While the twitter chat is on, search your brand hashtags and keep responding to all questions and chats to make the engagement livelier.